Building a Hybrid Search Query

 If you are using a score function, copy the following code snippet to run the hybrid search query –

-• document – Specifies the document for similarity search and the multiplier of the return score, as described in Step 3, Defining the Classic Query Schema.
+document – Specifies the document for similarity search and the multiplier of the return score, as described in Step 3, Defining the Lexical Query Schema.

-• function_name – Specifies the scoring function to be used in the Classic Search query as described in Step 1, Creating the Scoring Function.
+function_name – Specifies the scoring function to be used in the Lexical Search query as described in Step 1, Creating the Scoring Function.

 Alternatively, if you use DSL syntax, copy the following code snippet